lwdgit/gitbook-plugin-search-plus/README.md

 This plugin is a powerful search plugin for GitBook, it adds an interactive search bar to your book

-This plugin can search `any text` in your gitbook document.
+This plugin can search `any text` in your gitbook document & `do not need backend server`.

 ![](./examples/search.gif)